 I loved the whole thing. and i loved how you ended it

 great job! :)

-almost 4 years ago Karyn Jade Leigh said:
+about 4 years ago Karyn Jade Leigh said:

 Oh my gosh.
 This knocked me off my feet.
 I loved it!!!
 Sooo much!
 My heart broke at the ending!
 Oh my gosh.
 Wow.
 You are a fantastic writer.
 Never stop.
 Ever. ♥